flix/book/src/effects.md

     effects serve as compiler-checked documentation on the actions that a function can take.
 Effects also capture whether evaluation is eager or lazy.

-- (**Effects and Handlers**) A type and effect system is the foundation that enables user-defined control effects and handlers.
-Effects and handlers allow programmers to implement their own control structures, such as exceptions, async, and cooperative multitasking.

 <div style="color:black">

+- (**Effects and Handlers**) A type and effect system is the foundation for algebraic effects and handlers.
+These allow programmers to implement their own control structures, such as exceptions, async/await, and cooperative multitasking.

 - (**Security**) A type and effect system offers iron-clad guarantees about the behavior of functions, allowing programmers to increase their trust in unknown